martintasker/mathmd/README.md

 # Math and markdown typesetting

-Markdown and math typesetting are successfully mixed on quite a few websites (eg Stack Exchange and Wikipedia) and systems (eg iPython notebooks).
+Markdown and math typesetting are successfully mixed on quite a few websites (eg Stack Exchange) and systems (eg iPython notebooks).
-But how-to recipes for creating such systems are quite hard to find: MathJax's documentation is long-winded, markdown's documentation is extraordinarily distributed, and answers I've seen about mixing the two are often incorrect.
+But how-to recipes for creating such systems are quite hard to find: MathJax's documentation is accurate but long-winded; markdown's documentation is brief but extraordinarily distributed; and answers I've seen about mixing the two are often incorrect.
 This project contains my personal notes about how to do it, along with example code.

 ## Running the code